Cannot Afford to Pay a CCJ – Options to Avoid Enforcement

 If your assets or income mean you cannot afford to pay a CCJ, the enforcement efforts of who you owe the money to may be fruitless.

-If your debts are problematic, you ought to consider speaking to an insolvency practitioner to consider possible options to help relieve the pressure or indeed extinguish your debts.
+If your debts are problematic, you ought to consider speaking to an insolvency practitioner to consider possible options to help relieve the pressure or extinguish your debts.

 When people think of insolvency they immediately think about bankruptcy.
 That is sometimes an option (which has been made straightforward by way of an online portal rather than having to apply to court) but there are other solutions available including the following: